jianhong/loopBouquetPlotDocumentation/README.md

 ### Pre-requisites

 - Basic knowledge of R syntax
-- Basic knowledge of Docker
+- Basic knowledge of Docker if use Docker
 - Basic knowledge of shell commands
 - A computer with internet connection